Counties Act 1876

 Municipal Corporations Act 1876

 The Municipal Corporations Act 1876 provided a single nationwide system of government for town and city councils.
-The mayor was to be elected directly by the ratepayers instead of by the council, general elections were to be held every three years, and each ratepayer could have up to five votes, according to the value of their property.
+The mayor was to be elected annually by the ratepayers instead of by the council, councillors came up for election every three years, and each ratepayer had up to five votes for council, depending on the value of their property.
 This law made no distinction between male and female property owners, thus giving women the vote in local body elections 18 years before they achieved full suffrage in parliamentary elections.
 In 1898 plural voting was abolished for boroughs and from 1910 all adults, not just property owners, could vote in them.
 (In counties, plural voting lasted until 1971.)

 Special-purpose local authorities